-The SAE center is located on the third floor of Liberal Arts.
-It houses eight computers with internet capability for students who are enrolled in science and mathematics courses (Math 105 and above).
-The program is designed to provide one-on-one tutoring, group tutoring, and computer assisted learning with interactive software geared to subject matter.
-This center also houses audio and video tutorial tapes and a library of science books that may be checked out by current students in mathematics and science.
+The SAE Center is located on the third floor of Liberal Arts.
+It houses four computers with internet capability for students who are enrolled in science and mathematics courses.
+The program is designed to provide one-on-one tutoring, group tutoring, and computer assisted learning.
+This Center also houses audio and video tutorial tapes and a library of science books that may be checked out by current students in mathematics and science.
 Periodically, workshops are offered supplemental to course content and to prepare students for success on standardized tests such as the GRE or the MCAT for medical school.